aeternity/aepp-cli-js/docs/bin/commands/chain.md

-Get top block from `Epoch`.
+Get top block from `node`.
 It is a start point for play.